-227. CONTROLLED SUBSTANCES

-1. Purpose The Board recognizes that the abuse of controlled substances is a serious problem with legal, physical and social implications for the whole community.
-As the educational institution of this district, the schools should strive to prevent abuse of controlled substances .
+227. CONTROLLED SUBSTANCES 1.
+Purpose The Board recognizes that the abuse of controlled substances is a serious problem with legal, physical and social implications for the whole community.
+As the educational institution of this district, the schools should strive to prevent abuse of controlled substances.
 2. Definition 35 P.S.
-For purposes of this policy, controlled substances shall mean:

-790-101 et seq All dangerous controlled substances prohibited by law.
+For purposes of this policy, controlled substances shall mean: 790-101 et 1.
+All dangerous controlled substances prohibited by law.
 42 P.S.
 8337 2.
 All look-alike drugs.
 3. Alcoholic beverages.
 42 P.S.
 8337 4.
 Anabolic steroids.

-5. Drug paraphernalia.
+42 F.S.
+0557 5.
+Drug paraphernalia.
 6. Tobacco and tobacco products.
 7. Any volatile solvents or inhalants, such as but not limited to glue and aerosol products.
-8. Any prescription or patent drug, except those for which permission for use in school has been granted pursuant to Board policy.
-The Board prohibits the use, possession, or distributing, and being under the influence of any controlled substance during school hours, on school property, or at any school sponsored event.
-The privileged confidentiality between students and guidance counselors, school nurses, school psychologists, home and school visitors, and other school employees shall be respected; and no confidential communication made to such employee shall be required to be revealed without the consent of the student or his/her parent unless the best interests of the student can be served only by such release .
+Pol.
+210 8.
+Any prescription or patent drug, except those for which permission for use in school has been granted pursuant to Board policy.
+3. Authority SC 510 Title 22 The Board prohibits the use, possession, or distributing, and being under the influence of any controlled substance during school hours, on school property, or at any school sponsored event.